IvanJosipovic/BlazorApplicationInsights/README.md

 - Add using statement to _Imports.razor
   - ```@using BlazorApplicationInsights;```
 - Add component below \<base href="/" /> in App.razor
+  - **NOTE: ** Interactivity is necessary only when the optional onAppInsightsInit callback is configured as part of the AddBlazorApplicationInsights setup.
   - ```<ApplicationInsightsInit @rendermode="@InteractiveAuto" />```

   ```html